Democrats to the left of them, Republicans to the right, here Wiley is, stuck in the middle with you.

 Antonin Scalia Law School — George Mason University, The George Washington University Law School, Georgetown University Law Center, Harvard Law School, Howard University School of Law, University of Michigan Law School, University of Pennsylvania Law School, University of Virginia School of Law.

 Summer associate profile:

-Wiley Rein’s summer associate program is the foundation of our recruiting efforts.
+Our summer associate program is the foundation of our recruiting efforts.
 We ensure that summer associates experience the excellence and diversity of our firm and we provide opportunities for each student to handle responsibilities typically assumed by first year associates.

 Summer program components:

 The defining feature of our program is the flexibility of work assignments.
 We assist students in tailoring their assignments so that they gain significant exposure to a wide variety of practice areas through our interactive database of assignments.
-In addition, summer associates receive an associate mentor to help integrate them into the firm and our practice.
+In addition, summer associates receive an associate mentor to help integrate them into the firm and our practices.
 We host an extensive litigation skills training program in addition to other professional development and social events throughout the summer.